Tixit/RPEP/README.md

 While there is no explicit named mode in any given message, the type of mode can always be determined either by the `commandName` or by the `id`.
 For messages with a `commandName`, the registered endpoints to handle that command must keep track of what mode the command was registered as.
 For messages using an `id` from a previous message that had a `commandName`, the impelmentor must somehow keep track of the mode the original message was using.

+The following procedure can be used to identify what kind of message has been received:

+1. If the first value is a "string" type, the message is either a Fire and Forget, a Request, or an Event Stream Initiation.
+ 1.1.
+Check the commandName for the mode it was registered as.
+ 1.2.
+If no commandName is registered, send a Fire and Forget error with the error message "noSuchCommand"
+2. Otherwise, if the value is an "integer" type, the message is either a Response or an event Emission message.
+ 2.1.
+Check the id for its mode and other information as to how to handle it.
+ 2.2.
+Then, if it is a Response and there are 3 top-level values in the message, it is an error Response.
+Otherwise it is a success Response.
+3. If the first value is neither a "string" type nor an "integer" type, send a Fire and Forget error with the error message "invalidMessage"

 ### 6. Examples

 The following examples use JSON as the serialization format.